New Year, New You! 7 Options to Be Active and Fit in 2021

 1. Walking and Hiking Keep You Active and Fit

 Hiking and walking are the most accessible forms of activity to start with since they require minimal exertion, so they are great for keeping yourself active.
-If you work from home or at a desk, walking can avoid circulation, posture, and mental health issues.
+If you work from home or at a desk, start walking at least 30 minutes a day can avoid circulation, posture, and mental health issues.
+There are now a variety of walking programs that will help keep you on track and get motivated while walking.

 Hiking takes walking one step further (no pun intended).
 Whichever activity you decide, you'll need a quality pair of shoes to make sure you don't do any damage to your body over time.